 Swag is is something fun your customers can instantly use — and everybody enjoys a free gift every now and then.
 Additionally, having customers tote your swag around increases brand awareness, a win-win on both sides.

-Sending clothing is risky, because you don’t know if those items will fit your customers.
+Sending clothing can be a challenge when it comes to size and fit.
 However, there is plenty of branded swag that works for anyone.
 Here are just a few ideas: